-The current Accrington Stanley kit features a red and white striped shirt worn with red shorts and red socks, with a white trim.
-This kit has been worn since the start of the 2015/2016 season.
+The current Accrington Stanley kit featues a red shirt, worn with red shorts and red socks.

 The Accrington Stanley stadium is called the Crown Ground, also known as the Wham Stadium for sponsorship reasons.
 The Crown Ground has been home to Accrington Stanley Football Club since the club reformed in 1968.
 The Accrington Stanley stadium capacity, a ground that was also known as the Fraser Eagle Stadium and the Interlink Express Stadium, currently stands at 5,057, with 2,000 seats available

 The Accrington Stanley stadium layout features five main stands.
 These are The Jack Barret Memorial Stand, the John Smiths Stand, the Clayton End, otherwise known at the Sophia Khan Stand, the Whinney Hill Terrace, also known as the Cowshed, and the Coppice End, mostly used to house away supporters.

 The majority of Accrington Stanley supporters are based in the town of Accrington and other parts of Lancashire.
 There are a number of Accrington Stanley supporters clubs, including the Accrington Stanley Community Trust.